Healthy Turkey Meatballs

 - If you are using these meatballs for subs, you may want to shape your meatballs a bit bigger than what is listed in the instructions.

-- Veggie-packed.
-Add 1/2 to 1 cup finely chopped cooked veggies, like spinach, mushrooms, or carrots.
+- Add veggies.
+Stir in 1/2 to 1 cup finely chopped cooked veggies, like spinach, mushrooms, or carrots to the meat mixture.

 - Cheesy.
 Add 1/2 to 1 cup of shredded mozzarella or cheddar cheese to the meatball mix.